-9. Start With Small, Local Fashion Shows
+9. Runway Photography: 9 Tips for Starting with Small, Local Fashion Shows

 Before you dive straight into event photography, consider going to a fashion show and observe how it operates.
 That way, you’ll know what to do by the time you pick up a camera.

 Some of the best events are student-run fashion shows at universities and colleges.
 Since they’re not commercial, the security is loose and the atmosphere is more casual.